 The solid waste generated by the Group during its operations can be divided into recyclable, non-recyclable and hazardous wastes.
-Recyclable waste are mainly waste packaging materials, waste wood and metal scraps.
-Non-recyclable waste are mainly water-based paint sludge, waste paper, rags and domestic waste.
-Hazardous waste are mainly waste insulating oil, used activated charcoal, organic solvent waste, waste ink, waste paint residue, waste batteries, mercury-containing waste lamps, waste chemicals containers, and other labour supplies and containers that contaminated with hazardous substances.
+Recyclable waste is mainly waste packaging materials, waste wood and metal scraps.
+Non-recyclable waste is mainly water-based paint sludge, waste paper, rags and domestic waste.
+Hazardous waste is mainly waste insulating oil, used activated charcoal, organic solvent waste, waste ink, waste paint residue, waste batteries, mercury-containing waste lamps, waste chemicals containers, and other labour supplies and containers that are contaminated with hazardous substances.
 In order to comply with the Law of the People's Republic of China on the Prevention and Control of Environmental Pollution by Solid Waste, Regulations on the Prevention and Control of Environmental Pollution by Solid Waste of Guangdong Province and relevant laws and regulations, the Group has formulated the Procedure for Control of Waste to manage and monitor the process of production, collection, storage and disposal of different types of solid waste.
 For the disposal of hazardous wastes, the Group has also established the Code of Prevention and Protection against Environmental Pollution from Hazardous Wastes to incorporate pollution prevention work into all levels of the production plant and set up a task force to make decisions, monitor and co-ordinate the work in the environmental protection aspect.
-The Group strictly follows the national direction of Focusing on Prevention, Integrating Management Controls in implementing different environmental protection and pollution prevention measures, develops emergency plans for environmental incidents and conducts regular accident drills.
+The Group strictly follows the national direction of Focusing on Prevention, Integrating Management Controls in implementing different environmental protection and pollution prevention measures, developing emergency plans for environmental incidents and conducting regular accident drills.
 When hazardous waste or compound leak incident occurs, employees must follow the established procedures to prevent the accident from spreading further to reduce the impact on the environment and report the relevant environmental incidents to the local environmental protection department.
-During the reporting period, no hazardous waste or compound leak incident occurred in any production plants of the Group.
+During the Reporting Period, no hazardous waste or compound leak incident occurred in any production plants of the Group.
+At the beginning of the Reporting Period, the Group sets a target to reduce the production intensity of hazardous and non-hazardous solid waste by 2% when compared with the previous year.
+The targets have been achieved this year.
+Please refer to the below table and the section headed "Summary of Environmental Data and Performance" below for the relevant data.